-Core is a hot topic in the disposable hygiene industry.
-Whether for baby care or adult incontinence, the goals for core designs are the same.
+From Baby Care diapers to the products created for Adult Incontinence, core is the hot topic in the disposable hygiene industry today.
 Make it thinner.
 Make it more absorbent.
 Keep it from cracking, because leaks are bad for business.

 A top-performing core should: